 - Be Careful Around Borderlands: while hiking around eastern China is a bit easier to do, places like Xinjiang, Tibet and Inner Mongolia are a bit harder, especially when camping close to the borders.
 Security is tighter and there’s a chance you might accidentally run into a military base, which would be bad.

 - Don’t Use a GPS Unit: use your phone if you have to but leave the professional GPS unit at home.
 A man hiking around the Xinjiang region in 2012 was picked up and charged with espionage because he had a GPS unit in his possession.
 He wasn’t doing anything wrong but that didn’t matter.

-- Have Fun!! don’t let all these “do’s and don’ts” get to you…camping in China is AWESOME!
-Have fun, bring your camera and enjoy the ride.
+- Have Fun!!
+Don’t let all these “do’s and don’ts” get to you…camping in China is AWESOME!
+Have fun, bring a great travel camera and enjoy the ride.
 You won’t regret it 🙂

+Have you ever done camping in China before?
 Do you have any tips for people camping in China?
+Leave a comment below!